monodot/knowledge-base/_articles/activemq-artemis.md

 - A core bridge isn't the same as a JMS bridge; and it doesn't use the JMS API.
 - Core bridges use duplicate detection to guarantee once and only once delivery of messages across the bridge.

-### Clustering

-- When a node forms a cluster connection to another node, internally it creates a **core bridge** to that node.

 ### High availability

 Failover: